-CURE’s research vision is set by the CURE Board of Directors, Scientific Advisory Board, and CURE Research Team.
+CURE Epilepsy’s research vision is set by the CURE Epilepsy Board of Directors, Scientific Advisory Council, and CURE Epilepsy Research Team.

-RFPs are born out of CURE’s Strategic Vision and outline the research topic areas and requirements for the grant year.
+RFPs are born out of CURE Epilepsy’s Strategic Vision and outline the research topic areas and requirements for the grant year.

-LOIs are short letters from potential CURE grantees that succinctly and clearly describe their proposed research project and its relevance to CURE’s mission.
+LOIs are short letters from potential CURE Epilepsy grantees that succinctly and clearly describe their proposed research project and its relevance to CURE Epilepsy’s mission.

-LOIs are reviewed and scored by the Research Team and scientific peers by criteria outlines in the RFPs.
-Applicants with the most relevant and exciting LOIs are invited to submit full proposals.
+LOIs are reviewed and scored by the Research Team and scientific peers by criteria outlined in the RFPs.

-Each full grant proposal is reviewed by members of CURE’s Lay Review Council (LRC) and three external scientific reviewers.
+Each full grant proposal is reviewed by members of CURE Epilepsy’s Lay Review Council (LRC) and three external scientific reviewers.
 The LRC is made up of people with epilepsy and the loved ones of people with epilepsy who have a special interest in finding a cure.
-Members of the LRC contribute to CURE’s grant review process by reading research proposals from a lay perspective, which helps ensure that the stakeholder point of view is critically represented at all stages of the grant review process.
+Members of the LRC contribute to CURE Epilepsy’s grant review process by reading research proposals from a lay perspective, which helps ensure that the stakeholder point of view is critically represented in the grant review process.

-Scientific reviewers serve a one-time term on committees that are specially formed for each mechanism each grant review cycle.
-Applications are then discussed amongst the committee members and CURE Research Team and scored.
+Scientific reviewers are assembled for each grant mechanism and each grant review cycle.
+Applications are then discussed amongst the reviewers and CURE Epilepsy Research Team and scored.

-Applications are discussed with the CURE Research Committee, which is made up of CURE Board members and volunteers, to ensure alignment with CURE’s mission.
-Funding recommendations are then developed and presented to the CURE Board of Directors.
+Applications are discussed with the CURE Epilepsy Research Committee, which is made up of CURE Epilepsy Board members and volunteers, to ensure alignment with CURE Epilepsy’s mission.
+Funding recommendations are then developed and presented to the CURE Epilepsy Board of Directors.

-The CURE Board of Directors has final approval of all grants that are funded by CURE each cycle.
+The CURE Epilepsy Board of Directors has final approval of all grants that are funded by CURE Epilepsy each cycle.